detekt/detekt/docs/pages/gettingstarted/groovydsl.md

 #### <a name="tasks">Available plugin tasks</a>

 The detekt Gradle plugin will generate `detekt` tasks for each of your source sets.
-For a basic project this will result in a `detektMain` task which will check all main source code of the project.
-The `detektTest` task will run detekt on the test sources of the project
+For a basic project this will result in a `detektMain` task which will check all `main` sourcesets of the project.
+The `detektTest` task will run detekt on all `test` sourcesets of the project

-- `detekt[SourceSet]` - Runs a _detekt_ analysis and complexity report on the given source set.
+- `detekt[SourceSet]` - Runs a detekt analysis and complexity report on the given source set.
 Configure the analysis inside the `detekt` closure.
 By default the standard rule set is used without output report or black- and whitelist checks.
 - `detektGenerateConfig` - Generates a default detekt configuration file into your project directory.
 - `detektBaseline` - Similar to `detekt[SourceSet]`, but creates a code smell baseline.
 Further detekt runs will only feature new smells not in this list.
-- `detektIdeaFormat` - Uses a local `idea` installation to format your kotlin (and other) code according to the specified `code-style.xml`.
+- `detektIdeaFormat` - Uses a local `idea` installation to format your Kotlin (and other) code according to the specified `code-style.xml`.
-- `detektIdeaInspect` Uses a local `idea` installation to run inspections on your kotlin (and other) code according to the specified `inspections.xml` profile.
+- `detektIdeaInspect` Uses a local `idea` installation to run inspections on your Kotlin (and other) code according to the specified `inspections.xml` profile.

 Use the Groovy or Kotlin DSL of Gradle to apply the detekt Gradle Plugin.
 You can further configure the Plugin using the detekt closure as described [here](#closure).